Skip to main content

 If your team cannot produce this evidence pack quickly for a payout, instrumentation is still too thin.

-This pairs well with our guide on How to Build a Float Management Strategy for Marketplace Platforms.
+When payout timing starts affecting working capital, pair this with a float plan, as outlined in How to Build a Float Management Strategy for Marketplace Platforms.

 The practical rule is simple: concentrate activity in priority cohorts before adding payout routes, geographies, or seller segments.
 Expansion often splits liquidity into thinner pools where supply and demand no longer meet in the same location, category, or time window.